Unlocking the Mystery of Capital Gains Taxes (Including the Wash Sale Rule)

 Should You Let A Robo-Advisor Pick Your Investments?

 Technology has revolutionized everything from choosing a restaurant to getting directions or even a ride to that restaurant, but is it time for technology to get you to your investment destination as well?
-While this may sound like science fiction, the rise of “robo-advisors” over the last few years has made this into a plausible option.
+While this may sound like science fiction, the rise of “robo-advisors” has made this into a plausible option.

 These online automated investment services can provide investment advice or management for typically a lot less than a human advisor.
 But should you really entrust your nest egg to a computer and if so, which of the many options would make the most sense for you?